supabase-migration-deep-dive

 Overview

-Supabase migrations are SQL files managed by the CLI that track schema changes across environments.
-This skill covers the complete migration lifecycle: creating migrations with npx supabase migration new, writing zero-downtime schema changes that avoid table locks, backfilling data in batches, managing schema versioning across environments, planning rollback strategies, and regenerating TypeScript types after schema changes.
-Every pattern uses real Supabase CLI commands and createClient from @supabase/supabase-js.
+Supabase migrations are timestamped SQL files managed by the CLI that track schema changes across environments.
+This skill covers the full lifecycle — creating migrations, zero-downtime schema changes, batch backfills, versioning, rollback, and TypeScript type generation — using real CLI commands and createClient from @supabase/supabase-js.

 When to use: Creating new database migrations, modifying production schemas without downtime, backfilling existing data after adding columns, managing migration history across dev/staging/production, rolling back failed migrations, or regenerating TypeScript types.